How to Play Texas Hold’em: A Beginner’s Guide

-Texas Hold ‘Em is the world’s most popular version of poker.
-On first glance, learning how to play Texas Hold’em can appear simple, which attracts players in droves.
+Texas Hold’em is the world’s most popular version of poker.
+At first glance, the game seems simple, but learning how to play Texas Hold’em takes a good grasp of the rules, timing, and strategy.

 What is Texas Hold’em?

-The origins of Texas Hold’em are, unsurprisingly, are Texas.
-It supposedly started in in Robstown, and the game became popular throughout the state before being introduced to the gambling capital of Las Vegas in the 1960s.
-Quickly players heard about this exciting poker variant and came from far and wide to play.
+Texas Hold’em originated in Robstown, Texas, and gained popularity throughout the state before being introduced to the gambling capital of Las Vegas in the 1960s.

-Soon, Texas Hold’em’s popularity spread like wildfire.
-After the creation of the World Series of Poker – and, a little while later, mass exposure on television – the game became cemented as the world’s number one poker variant.
-If you really want to know how to play poker inside and out, Texas Hold’em is one of the first games you’ll probably learn.
+After the World Series of Poker’s creation and later its rise on televised broadcasts, the game became cemented as the world’s number one poker variant.
+If you’re learning how to play poker, Texas Hold’em is one of the first games you’ll probably understand.

 Texas Hold’em Poker: How to Play

-It’s very simple to learn how to play Texas Hold’em.
-The aim of the game is to win all of the poker chips that are available.
+Learning to play Texas Hold’em is quite simple.
+The objective is to win all of the poker chips that are available.
 There are two ways in which you can win these chips:

-- By holding the best five-card hand when the time comes to show your cards
+1. By holding the best five-card hand when the time comes to show your cards;

-- By forcing your opponents to fold before they’re permitted to show their cards
+2. By forcing your opponents to fold before they’re permitted to show their cards.

-As simple as it sounds, there are tons of ways to do this via different Texas Hold’em strategy options, with more advanced players dedicating hours to studying at the best poker training sites.
+As simple as it sounds, there are many ways to do this using different Texas Hold’em strategy options, with more advanced players dedicating hours to studying at the best poker training sites.

 Texas Hold’em Rules

-With the exception of rare variants, every poker hand – whether a tournament or cash game, online or in-person – begins in the same way.
+Poker is a card game for 2 to 10 players at each table, using chips for betting and keeping score.
+Most poker hands, whether in tournaments, cash games, online, or in-person, start the same way.
 The player to the immediate left of the dealer pays a portion of their chips called a small blind, with the player immediately to their left paying a big blind, which is double in value to the small.

 Cards

-To start, the dealer distributes a card to each player from one deck (52 cards), face down, in a clockwise direction, starting with the small blind player.
-Once everyone has received a card, a second card is distributed in the same way to the first.
+First, each player receives two cards that only they can see.
+The dealer distributes cards from one deck (52 cards), face down, starting with the player in the small blind position and moving clockwise.
+Once everyone has received a card, the dealer deals a second card in the same way.
 These two hidden cards are known as hole cards.

-The dealer then deals up to five face-up community cards which can be used by any player still in the hand.
+After dealing the hole cards, the dealer then places up to five face-up community cards, which can be used by any player still in the hand.

 No limit is by far the most widely used version of Texas Hold’em rules, but there are also plenty of limit options at the best online poker sites in the US.